anvilproject/anvil-portal/content/learn/data-analysts/reproducible-research-with-anvilpublish.md

 ---
 author: "AnVIL"
 breadcrumb: {name: "Data Analysts - Guides and Tutorials", link: "/learn/data-analysts"}
 description: "An exploration of elements of reproducible research with the AnVILPublish package.
-We will illustrate how to make a docker container tailored publishing AnVIL packages and then emphasize the merits of an R package structure for organizing research activities in a manner that emphasizes provenance and reproducibility."
+We will illustrate how to make a docker container tailored for publishing AnVIL packages and then emphasize the merits of an R package structure for organizing research activities in a manner that emphasizes provenance and reproducibility."
 title: "Reproducible research with AnVILPublish"
 tutorial: true
 ---

 <hero-tutorial>

-# Reproducible research with AnVILPublish
+# Reproducible Research with AnVILPublish

 An exploration of elements of reproducible research with the AnVILPublish package.
-We will illustrate how to make a docker container tailored publishing AnVIL packages and then emphasize the merits of an R package structure for organizing research activities in a manner that emphasizes provenance and reproducibility.
+We will illustrate how to make a docker container tailored for publishing AnVIL packages and then emphasize the merits of an R package structure for organizing research activities in a manner that emphasizes provenance and reproducibility.

 </hero-tutorial>